-Perhaps the DVD or Blu-Ray release will allow us to finally see the trilogy in its un-edited completion.
+Many fans believed that the DVD or Blu-Ray release would allow us to finally see Christopher Nolan’s trilogy in its un-edited completion – unfortunately, that never happened.
 But there are a number of other issues that even an extended version couldn’t fix.
 This includes the increasing number of one-liners, the cheesy explanations by Alfred regarding Bane’s origins, the ludicrous idea that Blake figures out Batman’s true identity, and the completely dumb justice system (the police, the SWAT teams, the military and the government).
 Did anybody think of shooting Bane in the unprotected parts of his head?
 No?

-“Unlike the comic books, these things don’t go on forever in film,” says Mr. N. “And viewing it as a story with an end is useful.”
+“Unlike the comic books, these things don’t go on forever in film,” says Mr N. “And viewing it as a story with an end is useful.”
 And so it all ends.
-History will remember The Dark Knight Trilogy for an eternity.
-Thank you, Mr. Nolan, for changing the face of comic book film forever!
+History will remember The Dark Knight Trilogy and its Batman for an eternity.
+Thank you, Mr Nolan, for changing the face of comic book film forever!

-Dark Knight Rises Trivia:
+The Dark Knight Rises Trivia:

-- Aaron Eckhart refused to accept the death of his character Harvey Dent but director Nolan had other ideas.
+Aaron Eckhart refused to accept the death of his character Harvey Dent but director Christopher Nolan had other ideas.
 Eckhart asked to return as Dent/Two-Faced but was, unfortunately, not resurrected.
 His death is a crucial plot development for part three.

-- Ryan Gosling, Mark Ruffalo, and Nolan’s Inception star, Leonardo Di Caprio were all considered for the role of the courageous cop, John Blake.
+Ryan Gosling, Mark Ruffalo, and Nolan’s Inception star, Leonardo Di Caprio were all considered for the role of the courageous cop, John Blake.

 The strange chanting you hear on the soundtrack is actually the massed voices of Batman fans: the film’s composer ‘crowdsourced’ the sound, putting a shout-out on Twitter for fans to add their voices.
 He wanted to get hundreds of thousands of voices on there.
 So maybe you’re in the movie!

-- Of the three writers, Christopher Nolan, Jonathan Nolan and David Goyer only Jonathan thought Catwoman (Anne Hathaway) would work.
+Of the three writers, Christopher Nolan, Jonathan Nolan and David Goyer only Jonathan thought Catwoman (Anne Hathaway) would work.
 The other two thought she would be too campy.
 But Jonathan felt Batman’s character arc wouldn’t be complete without her.